Spirituality and Stress

 He could not drive too long it seemed beyond his will before he had to pull the car onto the shoulder of the roadway.
 This, he did to get out and marvel at that sky with its twinkling ceiling.

-He was enraptured with these natural wonders and so intently focused upon them that the hassles, and stressors he had experienced before he left Phoenix seemed inconsequential.
+He was enraptured with these natural wonders and so intently focused upon them that the hassles, and stresses he had experienced before he left Phoenix seemed inconsequential.

 Why sweat the small stuff in the face of the big stuff?